 Dixon argues that English cannot be limited to particular types of literature or static conceptions of language.
 It must be located into the various contexts, discourses, cultures and power relations that learners (including teachers) exist within.
 It should also be orientated towards confronting, understanding and re-imagining these circumstances.
 Dixon’s developing conception of ‘growth’ aims to make English more democratic by proposing an alternative theoretical base from which new ways of working might emerge.

-But present circumstances are different.
-So what does ‘growth’ currently mean?
-What are the dominant discourses?
 The language of ‘growth’ remains prominent in English teacher narratives.
 Yet despite ‘growth’s’ continued presence, the potency and radical potential of Dixon’s model is largely absent.
 There is an urgent need to take stock, and for practitioners to disrupt the continuity and re-define what ‘growth’ means for them and their students.
 In what follows, I explore some theoretical perspectives that might help this process.

 ‘Growth’ in English teacher narratives and working cultures

 Kate Findlay (2010) researched English teacher identities and found that the dominant discourses they draw on ‘remain firmly rooted in the study of literature’ and that ‘the cultural heritage model is still dominant’ (2010: 13).
 Findlay adopted Raymond Williams’ framework for analysing cultural production to make sense of her informants’ narratives.
-It is useful to consider these ideas here.
 Williams (1977; 1981) suggests the ongoing processes of cultural production occur in three distinct, yet inseparably related ways: ‘dominant’, ‘residual’ and ‘emergent’.
 The ‘dominant’ perspective is characterised by clear, deeply integrated social forms and institutions.
 Dominant perspectives are often seen as ‘natural and necessary’ to those dominated by them, while those who promote particular dominant perspectives ‘may be quite unevenly aware’ of how and why they are produced.
 This ‘unevenness’ can range from dominant groups having ‘conscious control’ of cultural production, or a ‘presumed’ acceptance of the ‘autonomy of professional and aesthetic values’ (1981: 204).
 However, Williams insists,

 But then it is also the case that in cultural production both the residual – work made in earlier and often different societies and times, yet still significant – and the emergent – work of various new kinds – are often equally available as practices.
 Certainly the dominant can absorb or attempt to absorb both.
 But there is always older work kept alive by certain groups as an extension of or alternative to dominant contemporary cultural production.
 And there is almost always new work which tries to move (and at times succeeds in moving) beyond the dominant forms and their socio-formal relations.
 (1981: 204)